dmontecino/SMARTeR/README.md

 # Run a query in SMART Connect and load the output in R:

 First, call the function "query_info".
-This function has as arguments "server_url", "user", and "password".
-Provide the connect url in the server_url argument as string (e.g, "https://wcshealth.smartconservationtools.org/server") then your username and password as string in the corresponding arguments.
+This function has arguments "server_url", "user", and "password".
+Provide the connect URL in the server_url argument as a string (e.g, "https://wcshealth.smartconservationtools.org/server") then your username and password as string in the corresponding arguments.
 This function will return a hierarchical list.
-Each list element at the first level corresponds to each Conservation Area you have access that have at least one query.
+Each list element at the first level corresponds to each Conservation Area you have access to at least one query.
 Each list element at the first level is named based on the corresponding Conservation Area.
-Within each list element there are listed two column tibbles.
+Within each list element, there are listed two-column tibbles.
 Each listed tibble has the information of the corresponding query.
-This information is key to properly pass arguments to the 'data_from_connect' function and be able load the output of a specific query (see next paragraph).
+This information is key to properly passing arguments to the 'data_from_connect' function and be able to load the output of a specific query (see next paragraph).
 More details in the function documentation.

 Secondly, use the function "data_from_connect".
 This function also has as arguments "server_url", "user", and "password", plus "name_conservation_area", "query_name", "type_output", "date_filter", "start_date", "end_date", "srid", and "UTM_zone".
-For the "name_conservation_area" argument provide the name of the conservation area holding the query of interest.
+For the "name_conservation_area" argument, provide the name of the conservation area holding the query of interest.
 This is the name of the list object at the first level returned by the "query_info" function.
 The "query_name" is the name of the listed tibble within the corresponding conservation area list object in the